symonb/symonb.github.io/docs/math/filters/filters_theory.md

 - Bilinear transform (Tustin)
 - ...

-For different input signals (impulse, step, ramp...) discrete systems will have different responses between each other and, what's maybe more important, different responses than the analogue system.
+For different input signals (impulse, step, ramp...) discrete systems will have different responses between each other and, what's maybe more important, different responses than the analog system.
 So for different applications, we need to choose the right discretization method.
-It is worth mentioning that with a sufficiently high sampling frequency, all the above methods give identical results with analogue plants.
+It is worth mentioning that with a sufficiently high sampling frequency, all the above methods give identical results with analog plants.

 ## Impulse invariance

 This method is based on impulse response.
-The main idea is that the impulse response of the discretized system has to match the sampled impulse response of the analogue system.
+The main idea is that the impulse response of the discretized system has to match the sampled impulse response of the analog system.

 [![image](images/Zrzut%20ekranu%202022-11-22%20214254.png)](images/Zrzut%20ekranu%202022-11-22%20214254.png){:class="img-responsive"}

-First of all, transform the analogue transfer function into the sum of the first-order terms (it works for strictly proper transfer function and without repeated poles\*):
+First of all, transform the analog transfer function into the sum of the first-order terms (it works for strictly proper transfer function and without repeated poles\*):

 $$
 \begin{gather*}